 Larry the Duck | email

-Sundays 1 pm - 4 pm ETLarry The Duck's been a DJ since alternative rock's 1st Wave.
-He's interviewed Duran Duran, Erasure, The Psychedelic Furs, John Lydon and P.I.L., The Ramones, Patti Smith, Siouxsie & The Banshees, Robert Smith and more, but his favorite interview?
-"Jim Henson!"
+Weekdays 5 am - 9 am ETLarry The Duck has been a DJ since alternative rock's 1st wave.
+He's interviewed Duran Duran, Erasure, The Psychedelic Furs, John Lydon and P.I.L., the Ramones, Patti Smith, Johnny Marr, Siouxsie & The Banshees and Robert Smith.
+Hear him play these acts and more every morning.

 Richard Blade | email

-Sundays 4 pm - 10 pm ETGoogle Richard Blade and you'll find several sites about the best of the '80s.
+Saturdays 2 pm - 8 pm ETGoogle Richard Blade and you'll find several sites about the best of the '80s.
 He was instrumental in breaking many new wave bands, including Duran Duran, Depeche Mode and Tears For Fears.
 More recently, he co-produced VH1's Bands Reunited and he still holds out for the impossible: a Smiths reunion.

 Swedish Egil | email

-Mondays - Thursdays 9 pm - 3 am ETYes, Swedish Egil really is Swedish.
+Sundays 11 am - 4 pm ETYes, Swedish Egil really is Swedish.
 He's collected more than 50,000 recordings and is known for his incomparable music knowledge.
 In Sweden he pumped gas, but he moved to the U.S. in the '70s, becoming a booking agent to major nightclubs and starting his radio career.
 And his favorite interview?
 "Moby."

 Darrin Smith | email

-Sundays 10 am - 1 pm ETAs a child, Darrin was interviewing visitors to his house with a toy microphone.
+Saturdays 10 am - 2 pm ETAs a child, Darrin was interviewing visitors to his house with a toy microphone.
 Now, Darrin is behind the microphone introducing classic alternative tunes every weekend.

 Dave Kendall | email